jellythewobbly/For-the-Love-of-JavaScript/README.md

 #### NaN

-NaN is a special value, it is never equal to another NaN value.
+NaN is a special value, it is never equal to another NaN value

 Comparing/equating anything with NaN will result in false